 Does any of the above sound familiar?
+Or maybe you’re stuck in a tactical rut, questioning if you're settling for less.
 If so, it’s time to re-download that dating app and find a new web partner.
 But before you swipe right and schedule that first date, the following steps are essential to ensure you’re ready for the shift.

 - Get the keys to the kingdom!
 Make sure that your old web partner does not hold the keys to any critical access points, and if they do, have them transfer the keys to you ASAP.

 - Document EVERYTHING—and I mean everything.
 Require that your old web partner—while still under contract with you—provide full documentation on all work they’ve completed, especially any technical architecture diagrams.

 - Overcome the “agency vs. partner” issue.
 Do you want an agency that acts as task-takers?
 OR do you want a website support strategy that gets results with a partner that will push back, be proactive, and offer recommendations?
 These are two very different types of relationships, and deciding on which one you need is vital to the success of your search and transition.

 Using the above criteria, you should be able to narrow your choice down to your top 2-3 options, and you may think that you’re ready to swipe right.
 But, it’s vital to choose a partner that has the proper processes in place to ensure that your relationship kicks off as a success.
 So, here’s a checklist of what to look for in a web agency when you’re ready to make the final decision.